fbpx

 Waterways Films

 In 2022, Indiana Humanities hosted a 10-city film tour featuring six short documentary films about Indiana’s waterways.
 From improving the health of the Blue River to support the hellbender salamander habitat to the fading art of net making, the films explore issues of access and conservation, as well as the unique cultures that spring up around Indiana’s waterways.
-You can now watch five of the six films on our website.
+You can now watch all six films on our website.

 Water/Ways